Loading... Please wait...Click on the links below to learn more about them:

 The 30 gram manual mix dispenser is easy to use.
 Please use the following techniques for optimal performance.

-Warning: Pool Step Anti-Slip Tape Bonding Failures using Mr. Sticky's Underwater Glue.
+1.6 Warning!
+Pool Step Anti-Slip Tape Failures Using Mr. Sticky's Underwater Glue

 When one uses a flame to treat the surface, even though the surface barely warms (if our flame treating directions are followed properly the surface temperature of the poly is similar to human body temperature after flame treating), the flame is delicately burning the surface and this prepares the surface for structural bonds.